We Were Here (series): We Were Here (2017)

 We Were Here is a cooperative first-person puzzle video game developed by Total Mayhem Games from The Netherlands, released for free on February 3, 2017, on Steam for PC.
 Two players take the role of Antarctic explorers who have become split up in an old castle, called Castle Rock.
 They must solve puzzles by communicating via walkie-talkies.
 It was released on Xbox One on September 16, 2019, and was featured in Xbox Games with Gold.
+The game also released on Nintendo Switch on September 18, 2025, and can be played on the Switch 2 through backwards compatibility.

 We Were Here Too (2018)

 We Were Here Too was the first commercial release by Total Mayhem Games.
 The gameplay is similar to the original We Were Here, with two players who are split up and must solve puzzles by communicating via walkie-talkie.
 The game was released on February 2, 2018, on Steam for PC, and on October 2, 2019, for Xbox One.
+It was also released on Nintendo Switch on September 18, 2025, and can be played on the Switch 2 through backwards compatibility.

 We Were Here Together (2019)

 We Were Here Together was released on October 10, 2019, on Steam for PC, and on June 5, 2020, for Xbox One.
 In a twist on the series' usual gameplay, players spend some of the game in the same area together, where they can both visit the same locations.
 There are new locations including the base camp where their expedition began, ice caves, and Antarctic outdoors.
 Working together is still required to progress.
+The game released on Nintendo Switch, and Nintendo Switch 2 through backwards compatibility, on October 9, 2025.

 We Were Here Forever (2022)

-We Were Here Forever was announced for PC, PlayStation 4 + 5, and Xbox One + Series X|S. It was released on May 10, 2022 for PC only, on Steam and the Epic Games Store.
+We Were Here Forever was announced for PC, PlayStation 4 + 5, and Xbox One + Series X|S. It was released on May 10, 2022, for PC only, on Steam and the Epic Games Store.
 The console versions for Xbox and PlayStation were released on January 31, 2023, and included a crossplay update for the PC version, allowing players from all three platforms to play together.
 We Were Here Forever was the first game in the series to support crossplay.
 The game has new areas, puzzles, and an improved interface.